Lectionary Bible Studies and Sermons

 Romans

 Paul has argued that not all Jews are part of God's true Israel.
 Just because a person is a descendent of Abraham does not necessarily make them a child of God.
 Now, in 9:30-10:21, Paul explains why it is that most Jews have failed to appropriate God's promises to Abraham, now realized in Jesus Christ.
-The reason is simple, most of Paul's fellow countrymen had used obedience to the law of Moses as the means of assuring their covenant standing, when, of course, a person's standing before God has always depended on God's mercy appropriated through faith.
+The reason is simple, most of Paul's fellow countrymen have used obedience to the law of Moses as the means of improving their standing before God, when, of course, a person's standing before God has always depended on God's mercy appropriated through faith.

 The passage

 v32a.
-Why was it that the majority of Jews did not retain their standing before God, having applied themselves the law of Moses?
-Paul's fellow Jews did not retain their covenant membership ("righteousness") because they pursued it through law-obedience rather than faith.
-Israel used the law as a mechanism for maintaining their standing before God.
-They foolishly assumed that their righteous obedience to the law secured an obligation from God.
+Paul's fellow Jews lost their favored position before God because they pursued it through law-obedience rather than faith.
+Israel used the law as a mechanism for advancing their spiritual life, assuming that law-obedience secured an obligation from God.

 v32b-33.
 The purpose of the law is to lead us to rest on the faithfulness of God, to rest on his promised mercy.
 By failing to understand the true purpose of the law, Israel ultimately stumbled over God's mercy realized in Christ.
 Their legalistic handling of the law blinded them to Christ and thus guaranteed their condemnation before God.
 Many in Israel may have been offended by Christ, yet those who believe will "never be put to shame."